aditya-sridhar/java-streams-example/README.md

 You can run the Tests as well to validate the functionality of the Application

 The tests are located at *src/test/java* and has same package structure as the application code

+You can use maven to run all the tests using the following command

+`mvn clean test`